Fear of Mirrors – Spectrophobia

 Free Initial Consultations for the Fear of Mirrors

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Mirrors prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Spectrophobia problems prior to commencing any psychotherapy programmes.